Streetcars in Long Beach: Long Beach–Seal Beach Via Broadway–Belmont Shores Local Line

 Tracks along the shore had reached Alamitos Bay by 1904.
 By 1911, cars originated at 73rd Place and Ocean Ave and ran inbound on Ocean, Broadway, Esperanza, Third, Pine, and Ocean to be through-routed with the Seaside Park Line.
 The line was extended to Seal Beach station on the Balboa Line in 1913.
 The new private trestle over Alamitos Bay extended service into Orange County, the only local Long Beach service to do so.
 The service was split from the Seaside Park Line in 1915, instead operating though downtown Long Beach via a loop route.
 It operated until February 24, 1940, when it was reduced to a single daily franchise car and discontinued outright that October.

 Magnolia Avenue Local

 Pacific Electric constructed the line between February and June 1904.
 It ran primarily on 14th Street and Magnolia Avenue.
 It was through routed with the Pine Avenue Local until May 1916, and briefly with the American Avenue line between 1920 and 1921.
 The line served as an independent service until June 24, 1928.

 East Third Street

 Built in 1904, the line formed part of the interurban Wilmington route.
 It operated independently until 1910.
 This double track route formed the basis of several east–west routes in the city.
 It was abandoned in 1940.

 Pine Avenue Local

-Constructed in 1906, the line was generally through routed with the Magnolia Avenue Local, forming a loop service.
-The line was abandoned in July 1924.
+Constructed in 1906, the Pine Avenue Local was generally through-routed with the Magnolia Avenue Local, forming a loop.
+The line suddenly ceased service on July 4, 1924 due to power issues throughout the system — it would not be restarted and the line was abandoned.